Maharana Pratap: Death

-Reportedly, Pratap died of injuries sustained in a hunting accident, at Chavand on 19 January 1597, aged 56.
-He was succeeded by his eldest son, Amar Singh I. On his death bed, Pratap told his son never to submit to the Mughals and to win Chittor back.
+Maharana Pratap reportedly died from injuries sustained in a hunting accident at Chavand on 19 January 1597, at the age of 56.
+He was succeeded by his eldest son, Amar Singh I. On his deathbed, Pratap is said to have instructed his son never to submit to the Mughals and to make efforts to reclaim Chittor.

+According to some accounts, the Mughal emperor Akbar was deeply affected upon hearing the news of Maharana Pratap's death.
+The court poet Dursa Arha is said to have eulogised Pratap in the Mughal court as a mark of respect.

 Legacy

-Maharana Pratap is a prominent figure in both folk and contemporary Rajasthani culture and is viewed as a celebrated warrior in that state, as well as in India as a whole.
+Maharana Pratap is a prominent figure in both folk and contemporary Rajasthani culture and is viewed as a folk hero and celebrated warrior in that state, as well as in India as a whole.